International schools in Canada: List, Costs, and Curricula

 International schools in Canada are independent or private schools that offer a curriculum based on international standards.
 These schools have a diverse student population of teachers and students from different countries and provide quality education.

-The best international schools cover programs such as International Baccalaureate (IB), British Curriculum (IGCSE / A-Levels), American Curriculum, and French Curriculum.
-They often have high academic standards, smaller class sizes, and many extracurricular activities.
+The best international schools offer programs such as the International Baccalaureate (IB), the British Curriculum (IGCSE/A-Levels), the American Curriculum, and the French Curriculum.
+They have high academic standards, smaller class sizes, and many extracurricular activities.

 If you are looking for an international school in a specific city or program, this guide can help.
-Below, we provided a comprehensive look at the schools in Canada, including the fees.
+Below, we provide a comprehensive look at the schools in Canada, including the costs, to help you find one.

 Which are affordable international schools in Canada?